prathimacode-hub/Awesome_Python_Scripts/GUIScripts/Binary Calculator/README.md

 ## Setup instructions
 Once, you download the code in your local computer, it will run successfully.

+## aim
+My aim is to calculate binary digits using calculator.

+## purpose
+binary calculator helps the user to calculator binary digits using +, -, / and * operations.

+## workflow
+you can give input only on two numbers i.e `0` and `1`. outputwill be the result of which you give operations to the binary numbers.

+## compilation
+use like a normal calculator but only with two numbers 0 and 1.

 ## Detailed explanation of script, if needed
 If code is not explainable using comments, use this sections to explain your script I hvae made few functions for +, -, / and * operatpors.
 I have created a loop to run the calculator.
 I have added two numbers `0` and `1`.